Skip to content

 • 16 min read

-What is Elterngeld?
+What is Elterngeld in Germany?

-Parental benefit supports parents who work less or not at all after birth to care for their child.
-Parental allowance is available for all mothers and fathers.
-With parental allowance, you can work up to 32 hours per week, and it is also possible that you are not employed at all.
-You do not have to interrupt your studies or training to receive a parental benefit, and you can apply for it either alone or with the other parent.
+With the parental allowance, you can work up to 32 hours per week, and it is also possible for you not to work at all.
+You do not have to interrupt your studies or training to receive the parental allowance, and you can apply for it either alone or together with the other parent.

 cancel Parental benefits in Germany